tarql/tarql.github.io/index.md

 ## Header row, delimiters, quotes and character encoding in CSV/TSV files

+CSV and TSV files vary in details such as the characters used for quoting and escaping, or the character encoding.
+Information about the input file to guide Tarql's parsing can be provided in two ways:

+1. As command line options (e.g., `--no-header-row`, `--tabs`, --encoding`)
+2. As a pseudo-fragment appended to the file's URL in the `FROM` clause or on the command line (e.g., `file.csv#header=absent;delimiter=tab`)

 The following syntax options can be adjusted:

+### Header row with column names
-- Presence or absence of a header row with column names to be used as variable names (default: header present)
+Presence or absence of a header row with column names to be used as variable names.

+- Default: header present
+- Command line options: `--no-header-row`, `--header-row`
+- URL: `header=absent`, `header=present`

-- Delimiter character.
+### Delimiter character
 The character used to separate fields in a row; typically comma (default), tab, or semicolon.

+- Default: tab for file extension `.tsv`; comma otherwise
+- Command line options: `--tabs`, `--delimiter x`
+- URL: `delimiter=x`
+- Recognized values: `comma`, `tab`, `semicolon`, any single character

+### Quote character
-- Quote character.
-The character used to enclose field values where the delimiter or a line break occurs within the value; typically, double (default) or single quote.
+The character used to enclose field values where the delimiter or a line break occurs within the value; typically, double or single quote.
+Note that the quote character can be escaped as two consecutive quotes.

+- Default: double quote (CSV) or none (TSV)
+- Command line option: `--quotechar x`
+- URL: `quotechar=x`
+- Recognized values: `none`, `singlequote`, `doublequote`, any single character

+### Escape character
-- Escape character.
-The character used to escape quotes occurring within quoted values; typically none (default; use two quotes to escape a quote) or backslash.
+The character used to escape quotes occurring within quoted values; typically none or backslash.
-- Character encoding (`utf-8`, `latin1`, etc.; will attempt auto-detection if unspecified)

-These options can be specified in two ways:

-1. On the command line (`--no-header-row`, `--delimiter`, `--tabs`, `--quotechar`, `--escapechar`, `--encoding`)
-2. By appending a pseudo-fragment to the CSV file's URL in the `FROM` clause or on the command line (e.g., `file.csv#header=absent`, `file.csv#delimiter=tab`, `file.csv#delimiter=%3B`, `file.csv#quotechar=singlequote;escapechar=backslash`, `file.csv#encoding=latin1`)
+- Default: none
+- Command line option: `--escapechar x`
+- URL: `escapechar=x`
+- Recognized values: `none`, `backslash`, any single character

+### Character encoding
+The character encoding of the input file. `utf-8`, `latin1`, etc.

+- Default: attempt to auto-detect
+- Command line option: `--encoding xxx`
+- URL: `encoding=xxx`

 ## Design patterns and examples